 The second link presents images of my fifty favorite photochrome postcards from Route 66.

 The fourth link discusses the history of the folded paper matchbook and matchcover collecting as a once-popular hobby.
-I also display over one hundred and fifty colorful and interesting matchcover images from businesses, famous and not-so-famous, that were located on Route 66 during its heyday.
+I also display nearly two hundred colorful and interesting matchcover images from businesses, famous and not-so-famous, that were located on Route 66 during its heyday.

 The fifth link principally displays a small selection of old business cards from Route 66.